chandanhpcic/docs/source/development/examples/using_grids.rst

 Goal
 ---------

-The purpose of this example is to show how to build data grids in OPNsense, using the various components within our framework.
+The purpose of this example is to show how to build data grids in Reticen8, using the various components within our framework.

 If you haven't read the HelloWorld example yet, we advise you to start there.
 This example assumes you already know